Contingencyplana/storybook_primordial_soup/project_manifest.md

 - 🧠 Unlock modular tools (AI, codexes, visualization, memory)
 - 🔁 Repair and evolve the recursive systems of **Storybook** and **FUN Factory**

-Ultimately, it becomes a **living, recursive text ecosystem** — one born from play, and capable of rebuilding the games that dreamed it into existence.
+Ultimately, it becomes a **living, recursive illustrated text ecosystem** — one born from play, and capable of rebuilding the games that dreamed it into existence.

 ---